 While customer service agents interact with your customers to support their immediate, short-term needs, your CSM’s primary function is to develop a direct relationship with customers and solve their long-term needs, helping them to plot a path to growth and success with your solution as the compass.

-A typical Customer Success Manager job description involves the ability to mentor and foster a long-term relationship with clients while, simultaneously, performing a variety of tasks that will help other departments:
+A typical CSM job description involves the ability to mentor and foster a long-term relationship with clients while, simultaneously, performing a variety of tasks that will help other departments:

-Another way your CSM keeps clients happy is by showing them the quickest and easiest path to achieving their Return on Investment (ROI) or goals with their purchase.
-This often involves taking on the role of a support agent and walking them through the onboarding process.
-Customer Success Managers also help customers find out about new features that could benefit them and guide them on their use.
+Another way your CSM keeps clients happy is by showing them the quickest and easiest path to achieving their return on investment (ROI) or goals with their purchase.
+This gives the client tangible proof that your product or service is working, and it’s worth their money.
+CSMs also help customers find out about new features that could benefit them and guide them on their use–meaning more sales and revenue for your company.

 Let’s face it, it’s easier (and less expensive) to keep a customer than it is to go out and find a new one.
 Increasing customer retention rates by just 5% can increase profits by between 25% and 95%.